Jackenmen/JackCogs/README.md

 # License
 Please see MIT License for details.
 This project is open source and you are free to modify and use my work as long as you credit me.

-This project uses Roboto font which is distributed on Apache License 2.0
+This project bundles fonts from [Roboto family](https://fonts.google.com/specimen/Roboto) which is distributed on Apache License 2.0

+This project bundles screenshot done by reddit user [CastleintheMist](https://www.reddit.com/user/CastleintheMist/)